pokt-network/smt/MerkleSumTree.md

   - Prefix of the actual node type is stored in the digest
   - `digest = persistedDigest`

-This means that with a hasher such as `sha256.New()` whose hash size is 32 bytes, the digest of any node will be 40 bytes in length.
+This means that with a hasher such as `sha256.New()` whose hash size is `32 bytes`, the digest of any node will be `40 bytes` in length.

 ### Sum Leaves